Sliding rand boosts and burdens South African companies

 Household debt is equal to just over 75 personal income, making shoppers, particularly lower-income ones, highly sensitive to any price rises.

-That’s also bad news for retailers such as Shoprite and Wal-Mart Stores Inc unit Massmart, which have seen their share prices hit over the last six months on worries about consumer spending.
+That’s also bad news for retailers such as Shoprite (SHPJ.J) and Wal-Mart Stores Inc (WMT.N) unit Massmart (MSMJ.J), which have seen their share prices hit over the last six months on worries about consumer spending.

 “We’ve gone and hiked interest rates in the hope that will stabilise the rand,” said Abri du Plessis, chief executive officer at Gryphon Asset Management in Cape Town.